a-alto/pydown/README.md

 # pydown
-A basic file downloader written in Python
+Basic downloader written in Python.

+### NOTE
+1. I know it's plenty of python scripts with this name out there already
+2. I just needed something to download anime :wink: